juespega/holbertonschool-shell/basics/README.md

 4. This script is for list current directory contents, including hidden files
 5. This script is for list current contents, long format, with user and group IDS, and hidden files
 6. This script is for create a directory name my_first_directory in the /tmp/ directory
+7. This script is for move the file betty